root-project/root/docbook/users-guide/Histograms.md

 (or `Float_t` ) or from a 1D-histogram.
 The possible options to draw a **`TPie`** are:

--   " `R` "Paint the labels along the central " `R` "adius of slices.
+-   "`R`" Paint the labels along the central "`R`"adius of slices.

--   " `T` "Paint the labels in a direction " `T` "angent to circle that describes the TPie.
+-   "`T`" Paint the labels in a direction "`T`"angent to circle that describes the TPie.

--   " `3D` "Draw the pie-chart with a pseudo 3D effect.
+-   "`3D`" Draw the pie-chart with a pseudo 3D effect.

--   " `NOL` "No OutLine: do not draw the slices' outlines; any property over the slices' line is ignored.
+-   "`NOL`" No OutLine: do not draw the slices' outlines; any property over the slices' line is ignored.

 The method `SetLabelFormat()` is used to customize the label format.
 The